AGR Recruiter Accessions

 2. Must hold the rank of SGT through SFC (Non-waiverable)

-3. Must possess a GT score of 95 (Waiverable ); to be eligible for this waiver you must have at least a ST of 95 (waiverable).
+3. Must possess a GT score of 95 and a ST score of 90 (waiverable).

 4. Must be a high school graduate with diploma or have a GED.

-5. Must not have more than 9 years of Active Federal Service for SGT or more than 15 years of Active Federal Service for SSG-SFC (waiverable)
+5. Must have no more than 9 years of Active Federal Service for SGT and have 1 year time in grade, no more than more than 15 years of Active Federal Service for SSG (waiverable) and no more than 17 years Active Federal Service. (non-waiverable).

 6. Must be at least age 21 and no older than 39 years of age (Waiverable up to age 45)